Matsue Castle

 Getting there

 Matsue Castle is a 30-minute walk from JR Matsue Station or a 15-minute walk from Matsue-Shinjiko-Onsen Station on the Ichibata Dentetsu Line.
-You can also reach the castle by the Lakeline loop bus from both stations.
+You can also reach the castle by the Lakeline loop bus from either station.

 Resources